tlverse/tlverse-handbook/index.md

 ### Rachael Phillips {-}

 Rachael Phillips is a PhD student in biostatistics, advised by Alan Hubbard and Mark van der Laan.
-She has an MA in Biostatistics, BS in Biology with a Chemistry minor and a BA in Mathematics with a Spanish minor.
-Rachael's research focuses on narrowing the gap between the theory and application of modern statistics for real-world data science.
-Specifically, Rachael is motivated by issues arising in healthcare, and she leverages strategies rooted in causal inference and nonparametric estimation to build clinician-tailored, machine-driven solutions.
-Rachael is also passionate about free, online-mediated education and its corresponding pedagogy.
+She has an MA in Biostatistics, BS in Biology, and BA in Mathematics.
+A student of targeted learning and causal inference; her research integrates personalized medicine, human-computer interaction, experimental design, and regulatory policy.

 ### Alan Hubbard {-}